 Project Overview

 Foreign Exchange is the exchange of one currency for another that helps to facilitate trade and investment.
 Foreign Exchange instruments can help clients (business organizations) reduce risks that can affect their bank balances, profit margin, competitiveness, company financial statements and more.
-The Foreign Exchange market plays an indispensable role in providing a mechanism to make payments across borders, determine currency pricing and manage international business risk.Statistics from the U.S. Department of Commerce show that U.S. businesses exported over $800 billion and imported $1.6 trillion in goods in 2007.
+The Foreign Exchange market plays an indispensable role in providing a mechanism to make payments across borders, determine currency pricing and manage international business risk.

+I feel that your project charter is getting too detailed.
+Ideally, I like the project charter to stay at a high level.
+E.g., there is no need to describe in a paragraph each the 4 kinds of contracts.

+Statistics from the U.S. Department of Commerce show that U.S. businesses exported over $800 billion and imported $1.6 trillion in goods in 2007.
 This highlights the need of Online FEx for businesses.
 Providing Online FEx will help us attract more businesses and hence increase our client base.
 We can add functionality for online FEx to JPMorgan Chase’s already successfully implemented Commercial Electronic Office (CEO).
-We are going to cover up transactions involving these currencies- Dollar (U.S., Canada, Australia), rupee (India, Pakistan, Nepal, Bangladesh), Yen (Japan), Yuan (China) and Euro.
+We are going to cover up transactions involving these currencies- Dollar (U.S., Canada, Australia), Rupee (India, Pakistan, Nepal, Bangladesh), Yen (Japan), Yuan (China) and Euro.
 Our goal is to provide the following features to our clients (business organizations) using online FEx:

 Spot contract is a contract between JPMorgan Chase and its Client to exchange two currencies at an agreed exchange rate.
 Once client selects the currency it wants to buy or sell, the foreign exchange rate is presented for acceptance.